-A new urban development of a territory usually introduces unbalances and tensions between these dimensions (conflicts in Figure 1), the result of pre-existent cultural aspects that are changed with a specific urban project.
-Hence, the instance of urban planning should be used to anticipate and prepare for a new equilibrium between these key dimensions, including one with population's improved quality of life.
-In this process, a form of planning that is flexible, adaptive, and which involves the population's participation is particularly relevant.
+A new urban development of a territory usually introduces unbalances and tensions between these dimensions (conflicts in Figure 1), which are the result of pre-existing cultural aspects that are altered with a specific urban project (Godschalk, 2004).
+Hence, urban plans should be used to anticipate and prepare for a new equilibrium between these key dimensions, focusing on the population's improved quality of life.
+In this process, it is particularly relevant to use a form of planning which is flexible, adaptive and includes the population's participation.

-As stressed by Godschalk (2004), scale is important in assessing and dealing with conflicts arising between sustainability dimensions and liveability, and it is proposed as an effective way to deal with scale and design of plans at each relevant scale, which should be integrated, but able to work alone.
-In this context, the relationships among plans, places and people can be usefully understood as an ecology of plans (following the ecological alternative approaches of Steiner, 2002, and Beatley et Manning, 1997), which contribute to the creation of sustainable of liveable places.
+Scale is very important when assessing and dealing with conflicts arising between sustainability dimensions and liveability, and a proposed effective way to deal with this would be the design of plans at each relevant scale, which should be integrated but also able to function on their own (Godschalk, 2004).
+In this context, the relationship among plans, places and people can be usefully understood as an ecology of plans (following the ecological alternative approaches of Steiner (2002) and Beatley et Manning (1997), which contribute to the creation of sustainable and liveable places.

 When it is foreseen that a specific urban development can be linked to a major project (e.g. a major highway), attention to the regional scale can also be very valuable.
-In fact, the social and environmental effects derived from large projects are frequently not completely evident, but can act cumulatively through space and time.
-This issue is explored in cumulative impact assessments (cf. Teixeira, 2013; IFC, 2013; Hegmann et al., 1999).
+In fact, the social and environmental effects derived from large projects are frequently not completely evident but can develop cumulatively through space and time.
+This is typically explored in cumulative impact assessments (Teixeira, 2013; IFC, 2013; Hegmann et al., 1999).